RichardLitt/58-liters/README.md

 Here is what is needed from you, ultimately: good, quality photos, and stories and descriptions.

+#### Non-Code

 1. Take good photos from above, of each image.
 Take the photos on a uniform surface that you use for all of the content (unless it is something beautiful, like pine needles and rocks).
 2. Take a knolling shot - all of the stuff lined up well.
 Try to take it from above, or from somewhere where it looks nice.
 3. Name all of the photos something descriptive.
+4. If you're not going to go on and code, make a Google Doc with sections for each image.
+That's it!
+Send me the doc and the images somehow - Dropbox works.

 I'll worry about optimizing the images.
-Write your content in Markdown.
+Write your content in Markdown, if you can.

+#### If you want to code.

 If you know how to code, here's how you add the content.
-(If you don't, that's OK; just send me a Dropbox folder or something with the images and the corresponding files).

-Open a Pull Request with the following:
+This will also make markdown files for all of the content.

 1. Run `sh utils/create_dir.sh $title` from the base directory to automatically make the default folders and files needed.